CodeHubOrg/node-grunt-workshop/09_jshint/readme.md

 Lets integrate jshint to our grunt build
 ----------------------------------------

-1. in gruntfile.js, load the watch task
+1. In gruntFile.js, load the jshint task

         grunt.loadNpmTasks('grunt-contrib-jshint');

-2. Add to the default build
+2. Add to a jshint to the default build

         grunt.registerTask('default', ['jshint', 'browserify']);